What Is Loan Amortization?

-Applying for and receiving a mortgage from a lender or bank is a commitment that will last for many years.
-Over time and with each payment made to the mortgage, you will slowly begin to pay down the loan, earning equity in return.
-Through the process of getting a mortgage, you have agreed to pay the cost of the home as well as the interest that is accrued over the months of the mortgage.
-The type of mortgage that you choose to use as well as the interest rates will determine what your monthly payment will be.
-This will also determine how much money of your monthly payment will go towards the principle of the loan and the interest of the loan.
+Applying for and receiving a mortgage from a lender is a commitment that will last for many years.
+Over time and with each payment made, you begin to repay the loan, earning equity in return.
+Through the process of getting a mortgage, you have agreed to pay the cost of the home as well as the interest that accrues.
+The type of mortgage you choose as well as the interest rate will determine your monthly payment.

-A loan amortization table is able to give insight on the ratio between the interest payments and the principle payments made each month.
-These tables will help to give you a better idea of just how much the principle of a loan will lessen over a period of time.
-It will also give you a sense of the interest paid and how much interest will be paid by the ending of the loan period.
-It is a good way to look at the differences in loans as well as get a better idea of how long it will take to pay back the loan in its entirety.
+A loan amortization table provides insight on the ratio between the principal and interest payments made each month.
+It also provides you with a good idea of just how much the principal of a loan will lessen over a period of time as well as the total interest paid at the end of the loan period.
+It’s also a helpful way to analyze loan differences and gain an understanding of how long it’ll take to repay the loan in its entirety.

-In many cases, lenders will allow you to pay an additional amount off of the principle balance with each payment as long as the interest is already covered.
-This will in turn decrease the overall length of time it takes to pay off the loan.
-If you have the means to begin to pay a little extra on the principle, it will help to increase the home equity you gain in a quicker manner.
-Home equity is a great way to make the most out of the investment you made when purchasing a home.
+In many cases, lenders will allow you to make additional payments.
+This will decrease the overall length of time it takes to pay off your loan.
+If you have the means to begin to pay a little extra, it will help increase your home equity faster.

 Mortgage amortization is another aspect to consider when choosing a mortgage.
 There are online amortization calculators to help you get a better sense of how long it’ll take to pay off your mortgage.
 Speak to your mortgage broker for guidance.